Sunday, July 20, 2025

 And that’s exactly what we did.

 The lime was alive.
 The live band sent electricity through the night air—reggae, soca, calypso—we danced to all of it.
-Edward moved in sync with me, his hands teasing and grounding me at once.
+He moved in sync with me, his hands teasing and grounding me at once.
 We didn’t need to speak.
 It was all in how he moved with me.
 By the time the band wrapped up their encore, I was completely melted into his energy.

 On the drive back down the hill, hunger hit hard.
 We cruised toward the Boatyard district in search of food.
 A few kitchens had just closed, but a local pointed us to a nearby club with a late kitchen and a DJ still spinning.